How to Decide Which Data Not to Send in AI Queries

 Before sending any query containing sensitive information, ask yourself three questions:

-1. Is this data really needed by the AI to complete the task?
+- Is this data really needed for the AI to perform the task?

-Often specific details do not affect the quality of the response.
-If you need help with a contract structure, the type of contract and general situation matter, but party names and amounts do not.
+Often, specific details do not affect the quality of the response.
+If you need help with a contract structure, the type of contract and general context matter, but the names of parties and amounts do not.

-1. Can real data be replaced with conditional data?
+- Can real data be replaced with hypothetical data?

-“Company A”, “employee B”, “amount X rubles”—in most cases, AI can handle the task using generalized designations.
+“Company A,” “Employee B,” “Amount X rubles”—in most cases, AI will handle the task using generalized labels.

-1. If this information becomes visible to someone else, how critical is that?
+- If this information becomes visible to someone else, how critical is it?

-This doesn't mean the information will necessarily leak—it's about the principle of minimization.
-Send only what is truly necessary for the task.
+This does not mean the information will necessarily leak—it is about the principle of minimization.
+Send only what is truly necessary to solve the task.

-A good AI query is specific but not excessive.
+A good query to AI is specific but not excessive.
 Here are a few practical examples:

-Instead: “Help me write a letter to dismissed employee Ivan Petrov, passport series 1234 number 567890, reason for dismissal — systematic tardiness.”
+Instead of: “Help me write a letter to the dismissed employee Ivan Petrov, passport series 1234 No. 567890, reason for dismissal—systematic tardiness”

 Better: “Help me write an official letter to an employee about termination of employment due to violation of internal regulations.
-Tone — neutral, official.”
+Tone—neutral, formal.”

-Better: “Check this Python code — am I correctly using the environment variable for the access key? [code with placeholder os.getenv("ACCESS_KEY")]”
+Better: “Check this Python code—am I using the environment variable for the access key correctly? [code with placeholder os.getenv("ACCESS_KEY")]”

-In both cases, the AI gets enough context to help, and unnecessary information is not transmitted.
+In both cases, the AI receives enough context to help, and unnecessary information is not transmitted.

 About Neiron AI's Privacy Policy

-If you have questions about how data in queries is handled on the Neiron AI platform, refer to the privacy policy at /privacy.
+If you have questions about how data is handled in queries on the Neiron AI platform, please refer to the privacy policy at /privacy.
 It describes how the platform works with information from queries.

 Common Mistakes and How to Avoid Them

-Often users want help with a letter or conflict situation and paste the entire correspondence with names, positions, and details.
-In most cases, it's enough to describe the situation in your own words, removing specific names.
+Often users want help with a letter or a conflict situation and paste the entire exchange with names, positions, and details.
+In most cases, it is enough to describe the situation in your own words, removing specific names.

-If you copy text from a corporate document, make sure there is no hidden data in the clipboard (author names, internal notes).
-It's better to copy only the needed text fragment.
+If you copy text from a corporate document, make sure there are no hidden data in the clipboard (author names, internal notes).
+It is better to copy only the needed text fragment.

-Some users ask AI to “check” whether a document is fraudulent—and paste real passport data or financial information.
-AI tools are not suitable for such tasks, and the data is exposed to unnecessary risk.
+Some users ask AI to “check” whether a document is fraudulent and paste real passport data or financial information.
+For such tasks, AI tools are not suitable, and the data are exposed to unnecessary risk.

 A combination of several anonymized data points (city, age, profession, diagnosis) can collectively identify a person.
-Be careful with combinations, even if each element seems harmless alone.
+Be mindful of combinations, even if each element seems harmless individually.

 When Using AI Requires Extra Caution